 The organization creates applications and services that reflect the organization’s own structure.
 If your organization feels like this, and a Monorepo does not feel right, then MicroServices could be the direction for you.

-In order get into the Trunk-Based Development way, you’ll need to find a way to handle table-shape changes, and even the population of existing rows where new/changed columns have happened.
-Pramod Sadlage and Scott Amber’s book “Refactoring Databases: Evolutionary Database Design” goes into that much more, as does the Continuous Delivery book.
+In order to manage database schemas in a Trunk-Based Development way you will need to find a way to handle table-shape changes under source control, and even manage existing data where new/changed columns have happened.
+Pramod Sadlage and Scott Amber’s book “Refactoring Databases: Evolutionary Database Design" goes into that much more, as does the Continuous Delivery book.

 Trunk-Based Development teams typically have common code ownership rules around contributions to different parts of the source tree.
-If they do not have a full egalitarian system, they have objective rules for contributions to the tree.
+If they do not have a fully egalitarian system, they have objective rules for contributions to the tree.
 Rules that focus on standards and come with a promise of a prioritized and fair code review.
 Trunk-Based Development teams might have fine-grained write permissions for directories within the trunk, but never have any impediment to reading files in the trunk - everyone can see everything.